satwikwats/satwikwats.github.io/index.md

 ---
 layout: default
-title: Pallavi Wats
+title: Satwik Wats
 description: Homepage
 ---

-#### PhD Student in Economics at University of Virginia
+#### Undergrad major in Physics and minor in Computer Science at Ashoka University

 <hr />